vrushabhdesai/Linux_System_Monitor/README.md

-# CppND-System-Monitor
+# Linux-System-Monitor

-This is the System Monitor Project of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+This is the System Monitor, specially designed for linux system.
 Major concepts used in project are related to C++ Object Oriented Programming.

+Refer the following image what it looks like.
 ![System Monitor](images/monitor.png)

 ## Dependencies